 Social media is about connecting your business with its current customers and potential clients.
 How can you grab consumers’ attention and encourage them to try products or services?
 Today we explore how to spice up social media with seven strategies.

 1. Identify your brand.

-Everything shared on social media should go through the “brand test.”
+When using social media for business, remember that everything shared on social media should go through the “brand test.”
 Does it align with intended messaging?
 Does it use your voice?
 If you try to spice up social media without first knowing the brand, chances are things will end up a little messy, which creates a confusing experience for followers.
 For example, check out Starbuck’s Instagram profile.
 Almost every post they share incorporates a picture of one of their famous drinks.
 They also use similar colors and style throughout each photo.
 And, if you scroll far enough, you can even see how their colors and images change with each season, while still maintaining the same Starbucks brand we know and love.
-For ideas on how to begin identifying your brand, reach out to our creative team to learn how to create a brand style guide.
+For ideas on how to begin identifying your social media branding, reach out to our creative team to learn how to create a brand style guide.

 2. Use hashtags.

 Hashtags connect various accounts and posts across the platform through a shared topic.
 For instance, if a user posts a picture with a dog, he or she might #puppy.
 Other users can then click on this hashtag and see more pictures of puppies.
 When it comes to gaining new followers, hashtags are the perfect way to get content out there and snag users’ attention.
 Make sure to research hashtags before using them.
 See which hashtags are the most popular and consider how to incorporate them into posts.
 Or, get creative and invent your own which relate to the products or services you sell.
 Include 2–3 hashtags per post, but remember to keep them simple and on brand.
 For instance, a print company might post #print, #sign and #creative to gain more exposure on their posts.